twbs/bootstrap/docs/4.0/components/navbar.md

 ## Placement

 Use our position utilities to place navbars in non-static positions.
-Choose from fixed to the top, fixed to the bottom, or stickied to the top. **Note that `position: sticky`, used for `.sticky-top`, [isn't fully supported in every browser](https://caniuse.com/#feat=css-sticky).**
+Choose from fixed to the top, fixed to the bottom, or stickied to the top (scrolls with the page until it reaches the top, then stays there).
+- `.fixed-top` and `.fixed-bottom` both use `position:fixed`, so normal text can flow through them.
+Use your own CSS to prevent this, e.g. a vertical padding on the `body` tag.
+Use `@media screen { ... }` as navbars are not printed by default.
+- **Note that `position: sticky`, used for `.sticky-top`, [isn't fully supported in every browser](https://caniuse.com/#feat=css-sticky).**

 {% example html %}
 <nav class="navbar navbar-light bg-light">